Ebazhanov/linkedin-skill-assessments-quizzes/c#/c-sharp-quiz.md

 - [ ] `public delegate ResultCallback(int responseCode)`;
 - [x] `public delegate void ResultCallback(int responseCode)`;
 - [ ] `public void delegate ResultCallback<int responseCode>`;

+#### Q41.
+What is the difference between non-static and static classes?
+- [] non-static classes need to be initialized before use, while static classes do not
+- [] non-static classes are accessible only from an interface while static classes are accessible from anywhere
+- [] non-static classes need to initialize all class members at runtime, while static classes do not
+- [] non-static classes do not need to be initialized while static classes do

+#### Q42.
+Which characteristic prevents this code from compiling?
+public int age="28"
+- [x] type safety
+- [] single inheritance
+- [] dependency injection
+- [] multiple inheritance

+#### Q43.
+How would you serialize this class?
+public class User {}
+- [] mark the User class with the DeserializableAttribute
+- [] Declare it as public serializable class User {}
+- [] Mark it with the SerializableAttribute
+- [] Declare it as private serializable class User{}

+#### Q44.
+How would you write a delegate named ResultCallback with an int parameter named responseCode
+- [] public delegate ResultCallback(int responseCode)
+- [] public delegate void ResultCallback<(int) responseCode>;
+- [] public void delegate ResultCallback<int responseCode>;
+- [x] public delegate void ResultCallback(int responseCode);

+#### Q45.
+What is the difference between a static and non-static method?
+- [] non-static methods always need to have a void return type
+- [] non-static methods do not have access to static member variables
+- [x] static methods do not have to instantiate an instance of the class to call the method
+- [] static methods always have to be public